Sustainability Reporting

 - Various business units across the University have adopted the 'containers for change' program which helps by recycling containers and giving the funds to charity organisations.

-- The University started a campaign to reduce the amount of printed paper generated across the entire business.
-One example of savings of printed paper is from our School of Health Medical and Applied Sciences, from CG91 Medical Sonography.
-Introduction of a laptop system for each ultrasound machine in the sonography labs is used for mock and real assessment marking, as well as provision of weekly student feedback and tutor resources across nine units within the course.
+- The University continues its campaign to reduce the amount of printed paper generated across the entire business.
+One example of savings of printed paper is from our School of Health, Medical and Applied Sciences, from CG91 Medical Sonography.
+Introduction of a laptop system for each ultrasound machine in the sonography labs is used for mock and real assessment marking, as well as the provision of weekly student feedback and tutor resources across nine units within the course.
 This saves approximately 225,000 pages from being printed (approx. 12,000 kg!) per year.

-- Our student residential kitchen has diverted approximately 7000 chicken carcasses from landfill to the Koorana Crocodile farm for crocodile food.
-Read more about this on page 12 of the Sustainability Report.
+- Our student residential kitchen has diverted approximately 300kg of chicken carcasses from landfill to the Koorana Crocodile farm for crocodile food.

 - We have implemented changes to our graduation ceremonies to adopt more sustainable practices including offering cold water bubblers and recyclable paper cups instead of plastic water bottles to guests and online graduation booklets instead of printed copies.